In this article, I dive into an event competed by female Artistic gymnasts – the Balance Beam (BB).

 The Code of Points produced by the FIG places skills into the following categories; Mounts, Turns, Acrobatic, Non-Acrobatic Holds, Leaps, Jumps and Hops and Dismounts.
 Each move is given a value and gymnasts have to include a minimum of 8 skills to compose a competitive routine.

 A mount is a move to get onto the beam at the start of the routine.
 This is the only part of the routine that can use a springboard if desired.
-A simple mount would use a jump or leap, whereas a more difficult mount would be round off, back handspring or back tuck to land on the beam.
+Beam mounts for beginners would use a jump, Squat on or Straddle on (similar to a vault).
+Whereas a more difficult mount would be round off, back handspring or back tuck to land on the beam.

 Some gymnasts mount the beam at the side but the majority will mount it from one end.